Big-Vi/vigneshmurugan.github.io/content/posts/Installing_K3S_Cilium.md

 ### Why Cilium?

 Cilium provides networking, observability, and security for containerized workloads using eBPF (extended Berkeley Packet Filter) technology.
 By operating at the Linux kernel level, Cilium offers high performance and granular control over network policies without altering application code.

-This post also covers a practical use case: capturing packets with switch port mirroring to inspect Cilium's tunnel mode.

 ## K3s Installation